PublicDataWorks/complaint-manager/doc/adr/007-use-github-pages-for-docs.md

 ## Consequences

 We are unable to view logs for deployments and Github Pages is only available on paid plans.
-We have created a [temporary](https://github.com/PublicDataWorks/pdm-docs) repo for our documentation to live until we are ready to merge into the [police_data_manager](https://github.com/PublicDataWorks/police_data_manager) repo.